tkohei07/personal-project/README.md

 `npm install`

+4. Set the .env.local file that includes REACT_APP_BACKEND and REACT_APP_GOOGLEMAPS_API_KEY.

-4. To initiate the application locally with Docker, execute:
+5. To initiate the application locally with Docker, execute:

 `docker-compose up`